Introduction developing sustainable and resilient agrifood value chains in conflict-affected contexts

 Step 1: Context analysis

 This first step gives an of the present or possible conflict situation in which the value chain is entrenched, as well as the situation in which the upgrade intervention will be carried out.
-To determine which of its features should be taken into account for the value chain selection, , and design process, it is required to obtain this image of the whole conflict situation.
+To determine which of its features should be taken into account for the value chain selection, analysis, and design process, it is required to obtain this image of the whole conflict situation.
 Thus, this includes an overview of the country, the conflict, the contextual drivers, and the stakeholders involved

 Step 2: Value chain selection